 Today we groan within this dying body - not because we would prefer to be bodiless, ghostlike creatures!
 We groan because of sin and death, suffering and pain, disease and disappointments.
 We groan because we are burdened and encumbered by the restrictions of this mortal frame.
 We grown, as we unrelentingly march forward from the moment of our physical birth towards our inevitable death.

-Death, however, should hold no dread for a believer, for when we leave this earth our soul goes to be with Jesus.
-It is not the consequences of death which cause us to groan but from the actual act of dying - the passing from this mortal sphere into the realm of the eternal and the heavenly.
+Death however, should hold no dread for a believer, for when we leave this earth our soul goes to be with Jesus.
+It is not the consequences of death which causes us to groan, but from the actual act of dying - the passing from this mortal sphere into the realm of the eternal and the heavenly.

 The indwelling Spirit is a down-payment on the heavenly inheritance all Christians have been promised.
 It is a tangible assurance that after death, when this exterior tent we call our physical body is discarded, we will receive a new, perfect, everlasting body that has not been tainted by sin and over which death is powerless.